Working Papers:

 Funded by: IGC, STEG, J-PAL King Climate Action Initiative, World Bank

-Housing Women in Indian Cities: Safety, Norms and Housing Costs [draft available on request]
+Housing Women in Indian Cities: Safety, Norms and Housing Costs (with Alejandro Molnar and Forhad Shilpi)

-Let the Water Flow: the Impact of Electrification on Agriculture
+Let the Water Flow: the Impact of Electrification on Agriculture (with Alessandro Sovera)

 Book Chapters:

-Transport Infrastructure in the US
+Transport Infrastructure in the US (with Matthew Turner and Gilles Duranton)

 Coverage: Marginal Revolution, Washington Post, Wall Street Journal, Cato Institute, Forbes, Brookings